Gemeri/epic-assembly-code/README.md

 ## minimal.asm

-Just opens and immediatly dies, not sure what else im supposed to say
+Just opens and immediately dies, not sure what else im supposed to say

 assemble script: